gwfellows/High-Impact-Engineers.github.io/README.md

 - follow the setup instructions below to get the website running locally
 - make a new branch for your changes
 - create a new markdown file in the `pages/bolohip` folder
-- use the same format as the other files in the folder (e.g. `001-bolohip.md`) and update the properties at the top
+- use the same format as the other files in the folder (you can use the [template](./000-bolohip-entry-template.md) as a starting point) and update the properties at the top
-- add a `.png` banner image to the `media/bolohip/projects` folder and give it the same name as the markdown file
+- add a 2:1 aspect ratio `.png` banner image to the `media/bolohip/projects` folder and give it the same name as the markdown file
 - verify that the project shows up properly on the BOLOHIP page
 - commit your changes
 - make a pull request from your branch into `main`